Dickinson-COMP-491-492/website/docs/syllabus.md

 _Click rubric to enlarge image._<br>
 [![Class Discussion Rubric](images/discussion.jpg)](images/discussion.jpg)
-_Note: Some language adapted from John MacCormick's earlier offering of this course._
+<br>_Note: Some language adapted from John MacCormick's earlier offering of this course._

 You can be creative in how you organize and run the discussion.
 You might model your class on what you have experienced in other courses or other settings.
 The following sites also give some good advice on leading discussions:
   - [The Big List of Class Discussion Strategies](https://www.cultofpedagogy.com/speaking-listening-techniques/) on Jennifer Gonzalez's Cult of Pedagogy blog.